 How Will Accommodations Work Online?

-We appreciate your flexibility during this novel and challenging time, and recognize that this may be the first time some of you are participating in online courses.
+We appreciate your flexibility during this novel and challenging time.
 We have developed information below about how some of the most commonly used accommodations may work in an online environment.
 This is not meant to be an exhaustive list and we encourage you to contact your ODS Coordinator if you have any questions.
 The best way to reach your coordinator right now is through email and then, if needed, you can set up a phone call or video meeting.

 Letters of Accommodations